Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This has the potential to build stronger connections between readers.

-Readers can collect points as rewards and have badges for different tiers of points
+Readers can collect points as rewards through various ways (e.g. Spin the Reading Wheel, reading performance, and monthly leaderboard winner) and have badges for different tiers of points

 New and Existing